 Before joining KPMG’s Office of General Counsel, from 1982-1993, Don was a litigator with Chadbourne & Parke LLP in New York specializing in complex commercial litigation, securities class and derivative actions, and conducting internal investigations, all for clients in the manufacturing, insurance, defense and energy industries.
-He represented clients in international legal proceedings in the United Arab Emirates and Bermuda.
+He represented US clients in international legal proceedings pending in the United Arab Emirates and Bermuda.

 Subject matter areas in which Don has extensive experience include: